10 Hudson Yards: Occupancy

 The first tenants were signed in April 2013.
 The building is anchored by Tapestry, Inc.'s global headquarters, which covers 737774 ft2 on floors 9 to 24 within the tower.
-The company purchased their space in a complex transaction with Related.
-Tapestry paid more than $750 million for space in the new building while simultaneously selling their nearby headquarters at 516 West 34th Street.
-This allowed Related to erect portions of 50 Hudson Yards and the Hudson Park and Boulevard on the site.
 Coach's space includes a 15-story atrium, double height conference rooms overlooking the High Line, a private cafeteria, and a large terrace with views of the Hudson River.
 Coach was the first tenant to move into the new building on May 31, 2016.
 In September 2017, Coach subleased 148,000 sqft of space to The Guardian Life Insurance Company of America.

 In total, the building was designed to accommodate over 7,000 employees.
 Additional occupants include L'Oreal USA, Boston Consulting Group, SAP, and Intersection occupying 402000 sqft, 193295 sqft and 115000 sqft, and 67000 sqft respectively.
 VaynerMedia occupies the building's 25th floor.

 There will also be retail space at street level adjacent to the retail building immediately to the north of 10 Hudson Yards.
 That building will be designed by Elkus Manfredi Architects.
 Fairway, a locally based grocer, was expected to build a store in the lower floors of the building, occupying 45875 sqft.
 Additionally, Spanish chef José Andrés will operate a 35,000 sqft food hall named Mercado Little Spain which will contain a wine bar, a cocktail bar, and 15 kiosks serving different kinds of tapas.
 An outpost of fast casual salad restaurant Sweetgreen opened in August 2018 in the base of the tower.